 All guests can book dining reservations 60 days before.
 If you are staying at a Walt Disney World Resort Hotel you can take advantage of the 60+10 rule for an extra advantage.

-You can make advanced dining reservations on the Disney World website, My Disney Experience or by calling the dining phone number.
+You can make advance dining reservations on the Disney World website, My Disney Experience, or by calling the dining phone number.

 You can have as many as you want.
 The only rule is you can’t have two reservations for the same time period and they must be spaced out at least 2 hours from each other.